 Estimated Incidence of GIST: U.S. 4,000-6,000(1)

-As of January 9, 2020, avapritinib is approved in the U.S. for GIST patients with PDGFRA exon 18 mutations only, which mutations are harbored by an estimated ~6% of patients with newly diagnosed GIST.
+Avapritinib is approved in the U.S. for GIST patients with PDGFRA exon 18 mutations only, which mutations are harbored by an estimated ~6% of patients with newly diagnosed GIST.